Paw Note

 We have taken figures from several shelters, worked out an average, and then broken them down per dog, so that you can get an understanding of the kind of monies that shelters have to find on a monthly basis below.

-The adoption fees can range form approximately R500 to R1200 depending on the organization they are adopting from.
+The adoption fees can range form approximately R500 to R1350 depending on the organization they are adopting from.
 You may even find the occasional shelter that adopts dogs out at a lower cost, or even for free - just bear in mind that you get what you pay for!

-On average the adoption fee will cover the vaccincations, and unless it is a puppy, the majority of the time the dog has already been sterilized and dewormed.
+On average the adoption fee will cover the vaccinations, and unless it is a puppy, the majority of the time the dog has already been sterilized and dewormed.
 Many shelters include the microchip in the adoption fee as well.

 Although the adoption fee may sound high, once you consider the costs mentioned below, you will realize that not only is the adoption fee very low, you have already saved yourself a considerable amount of money - think of the cost of vaccinations, microchip and sterilization if you had to do it, and that would be at standard vet charges!

-If it is a private shelter (of which there are many as so many dogs and cats are in trouble and need homes), consider that these private shelters do not receive a cent from Government or Municipalities - a situation we really feel needs to be rectified.
-There should be a system in place whereby a private shelter fulfils certain criteria, including the health and capacity aspects, and then becomes an 'approved' shelter, and much needed funds can be channelled to them from Government and the Municipality concerned for the wonderful work and service they are supplying.
+If it is a private shelter, these private shelters do not receive a cent from Government or Municipalities - a situation we really feel needs to be rectified - none of the shelters we obtained figures from received any funding form the Department of Social Development (DSD) Department of Social Development (DSD.
+There should be a system in place whereby a private shelter fulfils certain criteria, including the health and capacity aspects, and then becomes an 'approved' shelter, and much needed funds can be channeled to them from Government and the Municipality concerned for the wonderful work and service they are supplying.

 Additionally, do bear in mind that shelters can cater to a maximum amount of dogs and simply cannot take in more when the maximum number has been reached - to do so would strain them past their capabilities, and also affect the standard and quality of lives of the existing dogs in the shelter.
 We have all seen what can happen when a shelter does take in too many dogs, and it almost becomes a hoarding situation, where the dogs in the shelter are not receving the care they need, are often in sub standard conditions and many in bad health, and the NSPCA has to be called in - these are not 'bad' people, they just want to help all dogs, however, they have not learnt how to say NO, and realize that we can only do so much - we cannot save all the animals.